-I absolutely LOVE artificial succulents, well I love succulents in general, but I can’t seem to keep real ones alive, so fake ones are my go-to.
-I make wreaths with succulents all the time, but I wanted to make something fun for my living room, and I was so excited when I found these artificial succulents at the dollar tree.
-They aren’t the small ones, they are full size succulents, almost identical to the ones I bought at Micheals the other day for considerably more.
-I also found a galvanized metal planter, floral foam, and moss at Dollar tree, so this complete DIY artificial succulent arrangement was made with all materials from the Dollar Tree.
-Pretty and cheap…SCORE!
+This DIY Artificial Succulent Arrangement is simple to make and is so pretty!
+I absolutely LOVE artificial succulents…well, I love succulents in general, but since I can’t seem to keep real ones alive, fake ones it is.
+I make wreaths with succulents all the time, but I wanted to make something fun for my living room, and I was so excited when I found some artificial succulents at Dollar Tree.

 HERE IS WHAT I USED TO MAKE THIS DIY ARTIFICIAL SUCCULENT ARRANGEMENT:

 The first thing that I did to make my succulent arrangement is place my floral foam into my container.
 My foam fit absolutely perfect, but if the foam you use is too wide, you can take a kitchen knife and cut it to fit.
 Sometimes when I make table arrangements I will glue the foam to the bottom of the container, but I did not do that with this succulent arrangement.
 I may want to change it out in the future, so I just placed the foam in there without gluing it and it fit nicely so I don’t think I will have any trouble with it staying put.

 Next, I started placing my succulents into the foam.
 Some of them I put in at an angle so that they would hang over the side just a little bit.
 I had an assortment of different succulents so I just spaced them out and tried not to put two of the exact same type right beside each other.